-Our whale-watching expedition begins in Loreto, a tranquil small town on the Sea of Cortez.
+Our whale-watching expedition begins in Loreto, a tranquil town on the Sea of Cortez.
 Make the short transfer from the airport to our hotel located opposite the marina in the oldest permanent settlement on the Baja Peninsula.
 Colonial Loreto was founded by the Spanish in 1697, the site of the region's first Jesuit mission in Baja California.
 Join our Expedition Leaders for a welcome dinner this evening, with a preview of the adventures to come.

 Day 2: Blue Whale Search in Loreto Marine Reserve / San Carlos—Embark Ship

 After an early breakfast, walk to the marina in front of our hotel to embark on a small-boat excursion in search of blue whales.
 These cetaceans are Earth's largest animals, and during a few fleeting weeks each year, this local population veers off the deep ocean trenches of the Eastern Pacific to enter the Sea of Cortez where they mate, calve and feed on krill in the waters of the Loreto Marine Reserve.
 Blue whales were nearly extinct before they were given global protection in the 1950s.
 While still endangered, there are now thought to be 12,000–14,000 blue whales plying the world's oceans, and Mexico takes their protection seriously.
 Watch for their spouts and telltale flukes: these 100-ton giants exude several columnar blows reaching 22 feet into the air each time they surface to breathe, and they often lift their huge tail flukes high as they submerge once again.